suiisharma/PeerChatServer/README.md

 npm start
 ```

-This will open your default web browser and launch the application.
 The app is now accessible at http://localhost:5000/.

 ## Additional Instructions